Javanese people: Republic of Indonesia

-When the Indonesian independence was proclaimed on 17 August 1945, the last sovereign Javanese monarchies, represented by the Sri Sultan of Yogyakarta, the Sunanate of Surakarta and Prince of Mangkunegara declared that they would become part of the Republic of Indonesia.
+When the Indonesian independence was proclaimed on 17 August 1945, the last sovereign Javanese monarchies, represented by the Sri Sultan of Yogyakarta, the Sunanate of Surakarta, Prince of Mangkunegara and Prince of Pakualaman declared that they would become part of the Republic of Indonesia.

-Yogyakarta and Pakualam were later united to form the Yogyakarta Special Region.
+Yogyakarta and Pakualaman were later united to form the Yogyakarta Special Region.
 The Sri sultan became Governor of Yogyakarta, and the Prince of Pakualaman became vice-governor; both were responsible to the President of Indonesia.
 The Special Region of Yogyakarta was created after the war of independence ended and formalized on 3 August 1950.
 Surakarta was later absorbed as part of the Central Java province.

 Culture

 The Javanese culture is one of the oldest civilizations and has flourished in Indonesia and Southeast Asia.
 It has gradually absorbed various elements and influences from other cultures, including native reverence for ancestral and natural spirits, Buddhist and Hindu dharmic values, Islamic civilization, and to a lesser extent, Christianity, Western philosophy and modern ideas.
 Nevertheless, Javanese culture — especially in the Javanese cultural heartland; those of highly polished aristocratic culture of the keratons in Yogyakarta and Surakarta — demonstrates some specific traits, such as particular concern with elegance and refinement (Javanese: alus), subtlety, politeness, courtesy, indirectness, emotional restraint and consciousness to one's social stature.
 Javanese culture values harmony and social order highly, and abhors direct conflicts and disagreements.
 These Javanese values are often promoted through Javanese cultural expressions, such as Javanese dance, gamelan, wayang and batik.
 It is also reinforced through adherence to Javanese adat (traditional rules) in ceremonies, such as Slametan, Satu Suro, Javanese weddings and Naloni Mitoni.

 However, the culture of pesisiran of Javanese north coast and in Eastern Java demonstrates some slightly different traits.
 They tend to be more open to new and foreign ideas, more egalitarian, and less conscious of one's social stature.
 Some of these northern settlements — such as Demak, Kudus, Tuban, Gresik and Ampel in Surabaya — have become more overtly Islamic, traditionally because these port towns are among the earliest places that Islamic teachings gained foothold in Java.

-Javanese culture is traditionally centered in the Central Java, Yogyakarta and East Java provinces of Indonesia.
+Javanese culture is traditionally centered in the Central Java, Yogyakarta and East Java.
 Due to various migrations, it can also be found in other parts of the world, such as Suriname (where 15% of the population are of Javanese descent), the broader Indonesian archipelago region, Cape Malay, Malaysia, Singapore, Netherlands and other countries.
 The migrants bring with them various aspect of Javanese cultures such as Gamelan music, traditional dances and the art of Wayang kulit shadow play.
 The migration of Javanese people westward has created a coastal Javanese culture in West Java distinct from the inland Sundanese culture.